 Burglary vs Robbery: What’s the Difference and What Does It Mean for Victims?

 The words robbery and burglary are often used interchangeably in movies, TV shows, books and the internet.
-However, burglary and robbery are two very distinct crimes with different criteria, different investigative processes and different implications for the victim.
+However, burglary and robbery are two very distinct crimes with different criteria, investigative processes and implications for the victim.

 What’s the difference between burglary and robbery?